 What is a Geolocation API?

-The API does not store any information in itself, but rather provides the ability to gather existing information from the device being queried.
-It can collect location info from sources such IP Address, GPS, WiFi, Bluetooth, RFID, GSM/CDMA ID, or user input.
-Once an API query is completed, a “best-guess” location with coordinates is returned to the calling application in JSON.
+The Geolocation API does not store any information in itself, but rather provides the ability to gather existing information from the device being queried.
+It can collect location info from sources such as IP Address, GPS, WiFi, Bluetooth, RFID, GSM/CDMA ID, or user input.
+Once an API query is completed, a "best-guess" location with coordinates is returned to the calling application in JSON.